balloonwj/flamingo/README.md

 If you have any questions, you can contact with me by sending email to balloonwj@qq.com.
 Also, you can report any bugs in the BUG Report Page, its link is https://github.com/baloonwj/flamingo/issues/5.

-I promise that fatal problem of Flamingo, such as crash or halting will be solved in three weekdays and other questions that are not severe will be responsed in two weeks.
+I promise that fatal problem of Flamingo, such as crashing or halting will be solved in three weekdays and other questions that are not severe will be responsed in two weeks.

 #### Contact

 At last not the least, if you have any suggestions or good advice, welcome to contact with me.
-Chinese Mainland users can contact with me by joining in my QQ group(**49114021**) or linking my public webchat account(『**easyserverdev**』).
+China Mainland users can contact with me by joining in my QQ group(**49114021**) or linking my public webchat account(『**easyserverdev**』).
 Also you can send me emails,  my email address is **balloonwj@qq.com**.
 I am waiting for You sincerely.

 ### flamingo